 Secure your Office

 It is critical to lock down any potential weak links, especially on Wi-Fi routers and access points (APs).
 When that hardware is initially purchased, it is not secure.
-The first thing your IT department needs to do is enable encryption while they are being installed.
+The first thing your IT department needs to do is use a VPN (see CompareMyVPN if you’re not sure which to choose) which is more secure form of connection that doesn’t store any personal information.
+Next, enable encryption while they are being installed.
 If you do not, a passersby who are looking for free Wi-Fi could use your link to check their email or surf the web, which is disturbing but not disastrous.
 However, if you are unlucky, Wi-Fi invaders could gain access to your employees’ computer network and the files and passwords stored there.
 Employees often times send passwords to sites that do not require SSL encryption, including Facebook.
 Many identity thieves lurk in the shadows of Facebook, so it is important to secure your Wi-Fi routers and APs.

 Never use a single password and username for every employee of your company.
 If you do, you will need to change them every time an employee resigns or is fired.
 Otherwise, a spiteful employee could snoop on your employees just by logging onto the server.